llwwns/interaction/README.md

 ```
 Run these code will get output like this even we don't know the type of all the objects:
 ```
-call base for 1A
+call default function
 call A for B
 call A for C
 call B for A
-call base for 1B
+call default function
-call base for 1C
+call B for A
 call C for A
 call C for B
-call base for 1C
+call A for C
 ```
+C will be treated as A if there is no function deal with C but a function deal with A is exist.
 #Compile
 ```
 g++ interaction.cpp --std=c++11